-Reading: This semester, we’re reading Heavy by Kiese Laymon, The Girls in My Town by Angela Morales, Men We Reaped by Jesmyn Ward, and Midwestern Strange by BJ Hollars in my advanced CNF class–highly recommend all four.
+Reading: This semester, we’re reading Heavy by Kiese Laymon, The Girls in My Town by Angela Morales, Men We Reaped by Jesmyn Ward, and Midwestern Strange by B.J.
+Hollars in my advanced CNF class–highly recommend all four.
 Eula Biss also has a new book out, Having and Being Had–can’t wait to read, as she’s one of my favorites.

-IRL joys: Outdoor time with friends from a 6-foot distance.
+IRL Joys: Outdoor time with friends from a 6-foot distance.
 I’ve gotten really into playing croquet with my friends (easier to stay six feet apart than euchre!) and my fire pit.
 Also, as always, my cat.

-Matthew Harman, Teaching Professor of English
+Matthew Hartman, Teaching Professor of English

 Eating: So many tomatoes